ankitadhandha/sph_doc/$_01-convention-01-words.rst

 Graph
    Composed of vertices {nodes} and lines {edges} that connect vertices.
 Ontomatica graphs are Directed Acyclic Graphs (DAG) that represent Things and causal Relations between them.

-Facet (continued)
-   Vertex {node} in a Graph.
+Facet and Facet Term (as defined during Facet Classification and revealed in a Facet Tree) Vertex {node} in a Graph.
 Logically, a facet is a noun.
-Type or class term is called Facet Term.
+A class term (word identifying a collection of Facet Terms) is called a Facet.
+A type term (instances of members of a Facet) is called Facet Term.
 Code assigned to Facet Term (FT) is called Facet Term Code (FTC).

 Facet Map
-   Pairing of an Item with one or more Terms in one or more Facet Trees.
+   Pairing of an Item with one or more Facet Terms in one or more Facet Trees.

-Relation (continued)
-   Line {edge} expressing connection between Facets and Facet Terms in a Graph.
+Relation (continuing to add precision to the word "Relation" previously used above) Line {edge} expressing connection between Facets and Facet Terms in a Graph.
 Logically, a relation is a verb.
 Term that describes a Relation is a Predicate.

-Predicate
+Predicate and Predicate Term
    Type {single} or class {hierarchy} of Relations.
-Type or class term is called Predicate Term.
+A class term (word identifying a collection of Predicate Terms) is called a Predicate.
+A type term (instances of members of a Predicate Taxonomy) is called Predicate Term.
 Code assigned to Predicate Term (PT) is called Predicate Term Code (PTC).

-Syntax (continued)
-   Web Ontology Language (OWL) that specifies the Syntax for creating structures like phrases, sentences, and paragraphs.
+Syntax (continuing to add precision to the word "Syntax" previously used above, but now specific to Ontology) Web Ontology Language (OWL) that specifies the Syntax for creating structures like phrases, sentences, and paragraphs.

-Grammar (continued)
-   Set of statements in the logical form: :class:`subject` :class:`predicate` :class:`object` where :class:`subject` and :class:`object` are Facet Terms and :class:`predicate` are Predicate Terms.
+Grammar (continuing to add precision to the word "Grammar" previously used above, but now specific to Ontology) Set of statements in the logical form: :class:`subject` :class:`predicate` :class:`object` where :class:`subject` and :class:`object` are Facet Terms and :class:`predicate` are Predicate Terms.